MetaMask/web3-dubai-mm-workshop/README.md

 ## Getting Started

-Welcome to the Web3 Dubai Metamask Workshop, to get started, please clone the workshop repo on your machine and checkout the start branch:
+Welcome to the Web3 Dubai Metamask Workshop.
+To get started, please clone the workshop repo on your machine and checkout the start branch:

 ```bash
 git clone https://github.com/metamask/web3-dubai-mm-workshop &&